 - If you do not have graham cracker crumbs, you can blitz whole graham crackers into crumbs in a food processor quickly and easily.
 Fourteen square graham crackers blitzed until fine will make up 1 cup of graham cracker crumbs.

 - I like to toast my nuts before using them for any recipe.
 To do this, preheat your oven to 400*F. Spread the nuts out onto a baking sheet in a single layer and then pop them into the preheated oven for 8 to 10 minutes.
 Check them at about 8 minutes as you do not want them to burn.
 They will smell nice and nutty.
 Toasted nuts have far more flavour than untoasted nuts.

-- If you don’t have pecan nuts you can substitute the equivalent of another kind of nut.
+- If you don’t have pecan nuts you can substitute the equivalent of another kind of nut, although pecans are incredibly healthy and you should make more room for them in your diet.
 Walnuts work very well as do hazelnuts.
 Remember to toast them before blitzing them.
 Also do not be afraid to mix several nuts to make up the full amount.

 - When you blitz the nuts in the food processor, make sure you do not blitz them too finely.
 You want them to have a consistency of fine dry breadcrumbs, or almond meal.
 If you try to get them too fine, you run the risk of ending up with a butter rather than nut meal.

 - The peach cobbler recipe calls for sliced peaches.
 It is not a problem if you only have peach halves, simply drain them as per the recipe and then slice by hand.
 Make sure you drain the peaches really well so that you don’t end up with a soggy crust.